The Lucky Golden Stripes and Starpose

 Lucky Golden Stripes and Starpose is the sixth studio album by Wigwam, released in April 1976.
 The album was recorded at Virgin Records’ The Manor in Oxfordshire in January 1976 with Scottish musician Ronnie Leahy in the producer's chair.
 The album had a double release by Love Records in Finland and Virgin internationally.
 The track listings were identical but the releases had different artwork.

 Lucky Golden Stripes And Starpose continued the theme of the previous album, Nuclear Nightclub, in having a pop-rock style.
-There were, however, still prog-rock elements to the album, and the track "Colossus" is a stand-out piece of classic '70s prog-rock.
-The album strangely did not include the single "Tramdriver/Wardance", which had been released the previous year.
+There were, however, still prog-rock elements to the album, such as the track "Colossus".
+The album did not include the single "Tramdriver/Wardance", which had been released the previous year.
 Hopes that it would be added came to pass in 2010 when the whole album including these tracks was re-mastered and re-released on Esoteric Recordings.
-The album was recorded at the Virgin Manor (UK), January 1976, except "Tramdriver" recorded at Manor Mobile and Kingsway Studio August 1975 and "Wardance" recorded at Marcus Music Studio, Stockholm November 1975.
+The album was recorded at Virgin's the Manor Studio, January 1976, except "Tramdriver" recorded at Manor Mobile and Kingsway Studio August 1975 and "Wardance" recorded at Marcus Music Studio, Stockholm November 1975.